JalanshMunshi/jalansh-munshi-v2/content/post/finding-an-internship-in-the-us/index.md

 Resume is a crucial part of any internship or job application.
 It defines who you are and what you bring to the table.
 It is very important to highlight your previous experiences and your expected graduation date on your resume.
 Recruiters usually look for these two things on your resume and then have a look at the rest of it.
 I learnt this from a couple of recruiters and this is not my personal whim.
 Apart from your experiences, you can mention publications and/or some projects that you have done.
 Projects can be academic or personal.

 It does matter how you present the information on your resume.
-Whenever I add a new experience or project to my resume, I always remember the feedback I received from an individual about my resume - "Sound like an achiever instead of a doer".
+Whenever I add a new experience or project to my resume, I always remember the feedback I received from an individual about my resume - "Sound like an achiever instead of a doer."
 Be a humblebrag.
 If possible, ask your friend, or brother/sister to review your resume for some grammatical mistakes or for the content.

+As far as the ATS is concerned, that is something that I do not have detailed knowledge about.
+It is a black box for me as well.
+We usually submit a PDF copy of our resume and not every PDF parser parses the text on our resume with 100% accuracy.
+Take Workday or Lever for example.
+The content for my resume was more accurately parsed by Lever as opposed to Workday.
+A workaround that I came up with was to include the specific keywords as many times as I can, but only at relevant places.
+For example, I used React during a couple of my professional experiences.
+Hence, I mentioned React in the tech-sack for both the experiences and also mentioned it in the Skills section.
+You can do something different which may work out for you.
+Again, this is something that I do on the basis of my intuition and it may not be necessarily correct.

 ## Building your profile